erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Minigun Dozers
         </th>
         <td>
-            Allow Minigun Dozers to spawn on Death Wish difficulty.
+            Allow Minigun Dozers to spawn in the assault on Death Wish difficulty.
         </td>
     </tr>
     <tr>